-The MBA Internship is available as an advanced elective for students pursuing a Generalist MBA Program, who are in the final stages of their studies, provided they have not elected to do an MBA Thesis as one of their advanced electives.
-The MBA Internship is not open to students pursuing a concentration in International Finance or International Marketing; these students are required to complete an MBA Thesis in their chosen concentration (see p.19).
+The M.B.A.
+Internship is available as an advanced elective for students pursuing a Generalist M.B.A., who are in the final stages of their studies, provided they have not elected to do an M.B.A.Thesis as one of their advanced electives.
+The M.B.A.
+Internship is not open to students pursuing a concentration.

-Applications for the MBA Internship must be discussed with and submitted directly to the MBA Program Director for approval.
-If an internship application is approved, the MBA Program Director will assign a faculty member to supervise the internship.
+Applications for the M.B.A.
+Internship must be discussed with and submitted directly to the M.B.A.
+Program Director for approval.
+If an internship application is approved, the M.B.A.
+Program Director will assign a faculty member to supervise the internship.